 Amtrak operates a majority of its passenger rail service on tracks owned by freight railroads.
 Amtrak indemnifies these railroads for certain liabilities that arise as a result of its operations on freight tracks.
 Its indemnity generally applies to bodily injury and property damage claims made by its employees, passengers, and third parties struck by its trains, and for damage to its equipment.
-The freight railroads generally indemnify Amtrak for bodily injury and property damage claims made by freight railroad employees and third parties, and for damage to freight railroad equipment, lading, and property.
+The freight railroads generally indemnify Amtrak for bodily injury and property damage claims made by freight railroads generally indemnify and for damage to its equipment.
+The freight railroad employees and third parties, and for damage to freight railroad employees and third parties, and for damage to freight railroad equipment, lading, and property.